 Step 4: Bake muffins in a preheated oven at 425 for 5 minutes.
 Reduce the oven temperature to 350 and bake 10-12 more minutes until the tops are golden brown and a toothpick inserted into the center comes out clean.
 Cool muffins in the pan for 5 minutes then transfer to a wire rack.

-👉Helpful Hint: The secret to soft, tender muffins is to gently fold the dry ingredients and wet ingredients together.
-Do not overmix, or the muffins may become dense.
+👉Top Tip: The secret to soft, tender banana chocolate chunk muffins is to gently fold the dry ingredients and wet ingredients together.
+It's okay if there are still a few streaks of flour.
+Do not overmix, or the muffins will be tough and dense.

-- For the best flavor, use overripe bananas.
+- For the best flavor, use very overripe bananas completely covered in brown spots.

-- Baking the muffins at a high temperature for a few minutes helps them rise quickly, which is why you can fill the cups all the way to the top!
+- Baking banana chocolate chunk muffins at a high temperature for a few minutes helps them rise quickly.
+This is why you can fill the cups all the way to the top!

 🎁Storage